lmoresco/OpenModelica/README.Cygwin.or.Linux.txt

   make mosh

   After the compilation the results are in the path/to/trunk/build.
-  To run the testsuite: export OPENMODELICAHOME=path/to/trunk/build cd testsuite testsuite> make
+  To run the testsuite:
+  Create a directory path/to/trunk/build/ModelicaLibrary in which you unpack /Compiler/VC7/Setup/zips/ModelicaLib.tar.gz
+  > export OPENMODELICAHOME=path/to/trunk/build
+  > export OPENMODELICALIBRARY=path/to/trunk/build/ModelicaLibrary
+  cd testsuite
+  testsuite> make